monocongo/cvdata/README.md

 ```

 We can also resize all images in a directory by using the same command as above
-but without an annotation directory, extension, or format specified:
+but without an annotation directory or format specified:
 ```bash
 $ python resize.py --input_images /ssd_training/kitti/image_2 \
     --output_images /ssd_training/kitti/image_2 \